Commentaries on Plato: Islamic commentaries

 Compared to Aristotle, Plato figured far less prominently in Islamic philosophy.
 He was seen more as a symbol and as an inspiration rather than a source of practical philosophy.
 Islamic Platonism, when it came, was a development within Aristotelian philosophy.
 Far fewer of his works were known to the Islamic world than those of Aristotle.
 It seems that only the Laws, the Sophist, the Timaeus, and the Republic, were available in Arabic translation.
 Averroes, who wrote many commentaries on Aristotle, was probably motivated to write his one Platonic commentary, on the Republic, only because he could not find a copy of Aristotle's Politics.

+Latin commentaries

+A partial translation and commentary in Latin of Plato's Timaeus by Calcidius was the only substantial work of Plato known to scholars in the Latin west until the translation of the Meno and Phaedo by Henricus Aristippus in 1156.